 From June 1st, if your child is displaying symptoms of coronavirus, you can book a test online through the NHS website.
 You can phone 111 for advice, but will have to book the test yourself.
 Those who test positive will be contacted by the NHS test and trace service within 24 hours to establish who they have been in contact with and could have infected.
 If positive, the other children and staff attached to that bubble will need to self-isolate and get tested.

 Even if the members of that group get tested and this comes back negative, the infection could be incubating and so the 14 days self-isolation still applies.

-As we are reopening on 7th September, the team at the preschool will be very busy settling the children back into the setting for the first few weeks.
-We will do our best to accommodate your wishes and have contacted those on our waiting list.
 Just to remind you, that settling in sessions will look a little different in that we are unable to allow parents into the preschool.

 The majority of paperwork will now be emailed out prior to your child starting, you will then meet with the preschool manager or keyperson to discuss your child’s details and your child will spend time with the keyperson.
 The team is very experienced at comforting children who are upset, and we will look for ways to make the settling in process as personal as possible in these somewhat changed times.

 My child is teething and might require Calpol.

 One of the main symptoms of COVID-19 is a high temperature and so we cannot accept any children who require Calpol in case it is masking a temperature.

 We would like you to bring a named drinking bottle that can go home at night and be washed.
 We would also like you to bring 1 bag with everything your child might need for his/her booking pattern and then to take it home on their last sessions.

 Please label everything, it is more important than ever that the child wears/holds/drinks from their own belongings.